Provar

 Testing a standard website using the native Shadow DOM

-In the following example, we will locate an element on the https://recipes.lwc.dev/ website which utilizes the native Shadow DOM.
-In this scenario, the standard XPath and CSS locators are unable to find elements with the shadow tree because these locators cannot cross the shadow boundary.
+In the following example, we will locate an element on the https://recipes.lwc.dev/ website, which utilizes the native Shadow DOM.
+In this scenario, the standard XPath and CSS locators cannot find elements with the shadow tree because these locators cannot cross the shadow boundary.

-Step 1: Using Provar, create a Selenium UI testing connection.
-Then create a new test case and test step to use the UI test connection.
+Step 1: Using Automation, create a Selenium UI testing connection.
+Then, create a new test case and test step to use the UI test connection.

 Step 2: Launch the Test Builder.